DFE-Digital/architecture/common-components/index.md

 __Support__
 The Enterprise CRM is supported internally by a central team within CIPS.
 The team uses the ServiceNow toolset to manage the support of this service and follow DfE’s central service management processes.

-Contact the service desk to report an issue, the team are available from 08:00 – 22:00 hrs Monday to Friday, excluding English public holidays.
+To report an issue with the service, log a ticket via the [Service Portal](https://dfe.service-now.com/serviceportal); the team are available from 08:00 – 22:00 hrs Monday to Friday, excluding English public holidays.
 If the service desk is unable to resolve your query, the issue will be passed to a specialist technical team.

 __Roadmap__
+DfE customers already using the Enterprise CRM or undergoing a transition to adopt the service include:
+- National Apprenticeship Service (NAS – 267 users)
+- ESFA Customer Service Team (1076 users)

 The Enterprise CRM is tailored to meet unique customer requirements in every new deployment.
 A range of enhanced solution features are also planned, these include:
-- email
+- Outlook integration
 - Document storage
 - Data analysis
 - Notifications